-We advise you to exercise a high degree of caution in Thailand due to the threat of terrorist attack in Thailand, including in Bangkok.
+We advise you to exercise a high degree of caution in Thailand due to the threat of terrorist attack, including Bangkok and Phuket.
 We continue to receive reports that terrorists may be planning attacks against a range of targets, including locations frequented by tourists and foreigners.

 Thai authorities have on a number of occasions warned of the possibility of bombings in Thailand to coincide with symbolic dates or holidays.

 There have been a number of improvised explosive device (IED) incidents in Bangkok and other major cities in recent years.
 On 22 December 2013, a vehicle containing explosives was discovered in Phuket Town.
 On 26 May 2013, an IED detonated in Ramkhamhaeng Soi 43/1 in eastern Bangkok, injuring seven people.
 A small blast occurred in a rubbish bin in Phuket Town on 1 August 2013.
 On 28 October 2014, an unexploded grenade was found on a beach in Phuket.
 These incidents are still under investigation.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 These include places frequented by foreigners such as embassies, shopping malls, markets, banks, clubs, hotels, restaurants, bars, nightclubs, schools, places of worship, outdoor recreation events, beach resorts and tourist areas.
 Public buildings, public transport, airports and sea ports are also potential targets for attack.

 Southern provinces - Yala, Pattani, Narathiwat and Songkhla: We strongly advise you not to travel at this time to the southern provinces of Yala, Pattani, Narathiwat and Songkhla, or overland to and from the Malaysian border through these provinces due to high levels of ongoing violence in these regions.
 This includes travel by train between Thailand and Malaysia.

 In recent years almost daily attacks have taken place in these areas, many of which have caused deaths and serious injuries.
 Bombings and shootings are commonplace in these areas.
 Arson and beheadings have occurred.
 The Thai Government has warned tourists not to travel to these areas.